RAKEZ partners with RAK Public Service Department to support industrial businesses

 In its continuous efforts to boost the ease of doing business in Ras Al Khaimah, RAKEZ has been closely working with government entities through various agreements.
 RAKEZ Group CEO Ramy Jallad said, “As a leading regional economic zone, it is one of our primary responsibilities to create an environment conducive for the growth and expansion of the companies in our ecosystem.
 And this is possible by simplifying the processes and services that affect their business operations, whether those are fulfilled by us or other authorities.”

-Director-General of RAKPSD, Engineer Khalid Fadel Al Ali said, “We are pleased with this cooperation to meet the needs of businesses, which comes as part of the Department's endeavour to support economic growth in the Emirate of Ras Al Khaimah.
-This is one of the many agreements concluded by RAKPSD with several entities, to achieve its strategic objective of strengthening the relationship with partners and the society, while serving the government of Ras Al Khaimah.”
+Director General of RAKPSD, His Excellency Eng.
+Khalid Fadel Al Ali said, “We are pleased with this cooperation to meet the needs of businesses which comes as part of the Department's endeavour to support economic growth in the Emirate of Ras Al Khaimah.
+This is one of the many agreements concluded by PSD with federal, local, semi and private government entities, to achieve its strategic objective of strengthening the relationship with partners and the society, while serving the government of Ras Al Khaimah.”

 Apart from government entities, RAKEZ also shares partnerships with private service providers and international firms to extend value-added services to its businesses.
 These services range from bank account opening, bookkeeping and accounting to marketing and recruitment.